Partner with These Businesses to Get Free Real Estate Leads

 When deciding who to approach for a potential collaboration, think first about the people who you feel most comfortable recommending.

-Chances are good that the people you typically recommend are those with whom you already have a personal relationship: your lawyer, your plumber, and your mechanic.
+Chances are good that the people you typically recommend are those with whom you already have a personal relationship: your lawyer, plumber, and mechanic.

 They’re also people with whom you have already done business.
 And then there are your previous clients who are your best source of new real estate leads because they are already familiar with the quality service you provide.